jenyayel/help-widget/README.md

 # Help Web Widget

 This is a reference project that demonstrate how to build web UI widget that can be embedded into 3rd party website.
+See walkthrough for details [here](https://blog.jenyay.com/web-ui-widget/).

 ![](https://github.com/jenyayel/help-widget/workflows/CI/badge.svg?branch=master)